2023 Impact Report

 Everyone belongs at the table

-AIM farmers’ markets provide and equitable outlet for local communities to access healthy, nutritious foods grown on nearby farms.
-At AIM’s farmers markets, we accept EBT/Food stamps, and offer a “Market Match,” an incentive program which offers shoppers double value when they use EBT/Food Stamps for fruits and vegetables – up to $15 per day.
+AIM farmers markets provide an equitable outlet for local communities to access healthy, nutritious foods grown on nearby farms.
+At AIM’s farmers markets, we accept CalFresh/EBT food stamps, and offer a “Market Match,” an incentive program which offers shoppers double value for fresh fruits and vegetables – up to $15 per day.

 In 2023, AIM processed 44,000 EBT transactions among shoppers of low-income at our farmers markets for the purchase of free local fruits and vegetables.
-89% of our participants attend the farmers market on a weekly basis.
+89% of EBT card holders attend the farmers market on a weekly basis.

 EBT stands for Electronic Benefits Transfer, and is federally known as SNAP, and formerly called food stamps.